Silvia-s-Brainery/BraineryWizDocumentation/docs/_sources/Python_Version/installation.rst.txt

 .. note::

-    Currently BraineryWiz does not work on Anaconda and also on Linux.
+    Currently BraineryWiz does not work on Linux.
 Sorry fo that.
-Soon we will solve the problem and make it accessible in the mentioned platform and system.
+Soon we will solve the problem and make it accessible in the mentioned system.